From 101 Creative Writing Exercises: Your Gang

 Each chapter focuses on a different form or writing concept: freewriting, journaling, memoirs, fiction, storytelling, form poetry, free verse, characters, dialogue, creativity, and writing articles and blogs are all covered.

-Today, we’ll take a peek at “Chapter Three: People and Characters” with an exercise called “Your Gang.”
+Today, we’ll take a peek at “Chapter 3: People and Characters” with an exercise called “Your Gang.”
 Enjoy!

 Writing about one or two people in a story or piece of nonfiction isn’t too hard.
 Even a scene with three or four characters can be well executed by a beginning writer.
 When you start approaching casts and ensembles with seven, eight, nine primary characters, you risk turning your story into a riot.
 Everybody gets out of control.